kevinolega/callcentertrainingtips/_posts/2019-07-20-zach-gallardo.md

 [I also own a Fixed Gear Bike](https://philippineislandliving.com/fixed-gear/).

-Zach Gallardo talkes about Fixed Gear bikes.
+Zach Gallardo talks about Fixed Gear bikes.

 The fixed gear bike is the simplest bike that I owned.

-It's light and fast.
+Its light and fast.

 So it's easy to carry.